scottTomaszewski/obsidian-inline-admonitions/README.md

 [inlineAdmonition_1.2.0.webm](https://github.com/scottTomaszewski/obsidian-inline-admonitions/assets/5295276/2a781588-cba0-4665-98c2-16d896cd2abe)

-IMPORTANT: if the CSS for your inline admonition isnt loading, please reload obsidian.
-Its a known issue that im seeking a solution for.

 ## Usage

 To add an Inline Admonition to your note, first [create a new Inline Admonition](#Creating a new Inline Admonition) of